rob-broadley/devenv/README.md

 # Development Environment
 A set up for a development environment centred on tmux (terminal multiplexer), zsh (shell), neovim (text editor), ranger (file manager).
-Other handy utilities are also included, see requirements.txt for the packages added to a Fedora base.
+Other handy utilities are also included, see requirements.txt for the packages added to an openSUSE Tumbleweed base.

 ![Shell Screenshot](screenshots/shell.png)

-## As a Container
+## Using Distrobox
-The development environment can be run as a container.
+The image can be built using `./build image`.
-The tested approach is to use docker-compose.
-To build the container image run: `make image`.
-To start a container from the created image run `make container`.
+To create the distrobox container `./build container`.

-For easy starting from any directory run `make bin` to put `devenv` in `~/.local/bin`.
-A container can then be started by calling `devenv`.
-`devenv` is a soft link to the script called by `make container`.
+Note: `./build` is equivalent to `./build image container`.

-If running as above (without any modifications to the docker compose file), then only two locations will be persistent (attached volumes) /home/developer/projects (for your work) and /home/developer/.local/share (for application data).
+To enter the distrobox container run `./build enter`, `distrobox enter devenv`, or launch it from the system application launcher.

+The devenv's home directory is a `devenv` directory in the host user's home directory.
-The host users home directory will also be accessible if needed, it will be mounted in the same location as on the host machine.
+The host users home directory will also be accessible if needed, it will be mounted in the container at the same path as on the host machine.

+If files from the host user's home need to be shared with the container user, a symbolic link should be used.
+For example, from inside the container run `ln --symbolic $DISTROBOX_HOST_HOME/.config/git ~/.config/` to share git configuration.